 Dentists and orthodontists have some similar responsibilities, but the two professions are also very different.
-Many people use the terms “dentist” and “orthodontist” interchangeably, but there’s a big difference between the services a dentist provides and the services an orthodontist provides.
+Many people use the terms “dentist” and “orthodontist” interchangeably, but there’s a big difference between the services a dentist provides and the services an orthodontist offers.

 Understanding the difference is essential for your oral health.
 Depending on the issue, an orthodontist may be able to provide more thorough care than a dentist.
-Knowing when to contact an orthodontist can help you take care of a problem before it becomes too severe.
+Knowing when to contact an orthodontist near you can help you take care of a problem before it becomes too severe.

 What is a Dentist?

 A dentist provides general healthcare for the teeth, gums, mouth, and jaw.
 Dentists provide regular check-ups, cleanings, and X-rays to help their patients’ maintain a healthy mouth and jaw.
 Ideally, everyone should visit a dentist once or twice a year for a thorough cleaning and to keep up with their dental health.
 During a regular check-up, dental hygienists usually work with the dentist to clean and inspect the teeth.

 Dentists perform X-rays to check for tooth decay, impacted teeth, jaw fractures, abscesses, and other problems.
 In addition to check-ups, X-rays, and cleanings, dentists treat a wide variety of oral health problems.
 Some of the health issues they treat include:

 - Root infections

 Dentists can diagnose these conditions and provide solutions.
 Some of the most common procedures dentists perform are:

 Dentists also provide oral surgeries like extractions, root canals, and dental implants.

 An orthodontist specializes in the alignment of the teeth and treats dental irregularities.
 Common issues that orthodontists treat include: